1. What is this lawsuit about?

 This class action is called In re Cattle and Beef Antitrust Litigation (Commercial and Institutional Indirect Purchaser Plaintiff Action), Case No. 22-md-3031 and is pending in the United States District Court for the District of Minnesota.
 United States District Court Judge John R. Tunheim is overseeing this class action.
 Commercial and Institutional Indirect Purchaser Plaintiffs allege that Defendants and their co-conspirators conspired to limit the supply, and fix the prices, of Beef sold to members of the Settlement Class in the United States from at least January 1, 2015, with the intent and expected result of increasing prices of Beef products in the United States, in violation of federal antitrust laws and various state antitrust, consumer protection and unfair trade practices, and unjust enrichment laws.

-The Defendants and co-conspirators named in the Commercial and Institutional Indirect Purchaser Plaintiffs’ Second Amended Class Action Complaint are producers of Beef products in the United States.
-In this notice, “Defendants” refers to JBS USA Food Company, Swift Beef Company, JBS Packerland, Inc., JBS S.A., Cargill, Inc., Cargill Meat Solutions Corporation, National Beef Packing Company, Tyson Foods, Inc., and Tyson Fresh Meats, Inc.
+The Defendants and co-conspirators named in the Commercial and Institutional Indirect Purchaser Plaintiffs’ Third Amended Class Action Complaint are producers of Beef products in the United States.
+In this notice, “Defendants” refers to JBS USA Food Company, Swift Beef Company, JBS Packerland, Inc., JBS S.A., Cargill, Inc., Cargill Meat Solutions Corporation, National Beef Packing Company, Tyson Foods, Inc., and Tyson Fresh Meats, Inc., and “Settling Defendant” refers to “Tyson”—that is, collectively, Tyson Foods, Inc., Tyson Prepared Foods, Inc., Tyson Fresh Meats, Inc., and all of its predecessors; successors; assigns; and any and all past, present, and future parents, owners, divisions, departments, subsidiaries, affiliates, directors, officers, agents, and employees.

-Commercial and Institutional Indirect Purchaser Plaintiffs have reached this Settlement with JBS.
-However, the Commercial and Institutional Indirect Purchaser Plaintiffs’ case is still proceeding against other Defendants.
+Commercial and Institutional Indirect Purchaser Plaintiffs have reached this Settlement with Tyson (and a prior settlement with JBS).
+However, the Commercial and Institutional Indirect Purchaser Plaintiffs’ lawsuit is still proceeding against other Defendants.
 Those other Defendants may be subject to separate settlements, judgments, or class certification orders.
-If applicable, you will receive a separate notice regarding the progress of the litigation and any resolution of claims against the other Defendants.
+If applicable, you will receive a separate notice regarding the progress of the lawsuit and any resolution of legal claims against the other Defendants.

-JBS has denied all allegations of wrongdoing in this lawsuit and would allege numerous defenses to the Commercial and Institutional Indirect Purchaser Plaintiffs’ claims if the case against it were to proceed.
+Tyson has denied all allegations of wrongdoing in this lawsuit and would allege numerous defenses to the Commercial and Institutional Indirect Purchaser Plaintiffs’ legal claims if the lawsuit against it were to proceed.

 Back To Top